tedklin/back-to-basics/README.md

 ### "The risk I took was calculated, but man, am I bad at math"

-I always attempt exercises myself first, but I also always look for better solutions than what I came up with originally (because there are almost always better solutions).
-If I find better-performing or more elegant solutions in places other than my own noggin, I embed the appropriate credits in the exercise; otherwise, the work in the exercises is my own.
+I always attempt exercises myself first.
+If I find better-performing or more elegant solutions from someone/somewhere else, I embed the appropriate credits in the exercise; otherwise, the work in the exercises is my own.

 ***There is no guarantee that anything in this repo is optimal or even correct.*** but I try :)